-Utility operating expenses increased when compared to the second quarter of 2021, primarily due to a write-off of \$4.0 million related to the Dry Ash Disposal System at Colstrip as agreed to in the 2022 Washington rate case settlement, as well increased employee wages and benefits and outside service expenses associated with inflation.
-See the "Executive Overview" for further discussion of inflation, as well as "Regulatory Matters" for additional discussion of the general rate cases settlement.
+Utility operating expenses increased when compared to the third quarter of 2021, primarily due to increased labor and benefit costs, insurance expenses, and outside service expenses associated with inflation.
+See the "Executive Overview" for further discussion of inflation.

 Utility depreciation and amortization increased primarily due to additions to utility plant.